cs0320-s24/mock-hnguy116-mmacken4/README.md

 Repo: https://github.com/cs0320-s24/mock-hnguy116-mmacken4.git
 Est. time: 25 hr

-This project creates a mock web server through which users can input commands.
+This project creates a mock interface through which users can input commands.
 The program takes these user commands and performs different actions, such as loading or searching a file.
 The results of these commands are displayed in a scrollable manner on the screen, and updates as users enter more commands.
 Mock mocks certain back end functionality, such as searching a file.

 Command list: